aws-deepracer-community/deepracer-core/README.md

 # Building Robomaker
 I have provided a docker build file name Robomarker.docker that does all the build so you can refer to that.
 In summary, it's install the dependencies of ROS Kinetic and Gazebo.
 Then install the dependencies of the Deepracer simulation environment.
 If you want to run those commands outside of a Docker build, I have marked each command that requires sudo.

-Run `docker build -t deepracer_robomaker:1.0 -f docker/Robomaker.docker`
+Run `docker build -t deepracer_robomaker:1.0 -f docker/Robomaker-kinetic-debug.docker`

 # Docker images

-Following is about building the images used by sagemaker sdk.
-I will in future provide these in a docker repo somewhere so you don't have to build them.
+Following is about building the images used by sagemaker sdk. ~~I will in future provide these in a docker repo somewhere so you don't have to build them.~~

 ## Building sagemaker-tensorflow-scriptmode
 `cd sagemaker-tensorflow-container/docker/1.11.0`